Hafteh

 Hafteh (هفته) (Note: Also known as Hafta) is a neighborhood in the city of Shahbaz in Qarah Kahriz District of Shazand County, (Note: Formerly Sarband County) Markazi province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, Hafteh's population was 2,681 in 691 households, when it was a village in, and the capital of, Qarah Kahriz Rural District of the Central District.
+At the time of the 2006 National Census, Hafteh's population was 2,681 in 691 households, when it was a village in, and the capital of, Qarah Kahriz Rural District in the Central District.
 The capital of the rural district has been transferred to the village of Amarat.

-After the census, the rural district was separated from the district in the formation of Qarah Kahriz District, with the village of Bazneh as its capital.
-Bazneh merged with Hafteh to form the village of Hafteh and Bazneh, which was elevated to city status as Shahbaz in 2013.
+In 2010, the rural district was separated from the district in the formation of Qarah Kahriz District, with the village of Bazneh as its capital.
+Bazneh merged with Hafteh to form the village of Hafteh and Bazneh, which was converted to a city in 2012 and renamed Shahbaz.